JarrettHeller/Readme-Generator/README.md

 * [Questions](#questions)

 ## Installation
-1. Instal project from GitHub
+1. Install project from GitHub
 2. make sure you have the required node files

 ## Usage